 A feature which might not reveal a technical aspect when taken by itself could have a technical character if it brings about a technical effect.
 For example, the pattern of a tyre tread may actually be a further technical feature of the tyre if, for example, it provides improved channelling of water.
 On the contrary, this would not be the case when a particular colour of the sidewall of the tyre serves only an aesthetic purpose.

 The aesthetic effect itself is not patentable, neither in a product nor in a process claim.

-Similarly, a book defined by a technical feature of the binding or pasting of the back may be patentable is not excluded from patentability under Art.
+Similarly, a book defined by a technical feature of the binding or pasting of the back is not excluded from patentability under Art.
 52(2) and Art.
-52(3), even though it has an aesthetic effect too., similarly also A painting defined by the kind of cloth, or by the dyes or binders used, is likewise not excluded.
+52(3), even though it has an aesthetic effect too.
+A painting defined by the kind of cloth, or by the dyes or binders used, is likewise not excluded.

 A technical process, even if it is used to produce an aesthetic creation (such as a cut diamond), is nevertheless a technical process which is not excluded from patentability.
 Similarly, a printing technique for a book resulting in a particular layout with aesthetic effect is not excluded, and nor is the book as a product of that process.
 Again, a substance or composition defined by technical features serving to produce a special effect with regard to scent or flavour, e.g. to maintain a scent or flavour for a prolonged period or to accentuate it, is not excluded.